 That Evangelicals appeal to the authority of a tradition or history in the recognition of the canon does not follow that they take it as their ultimate authority.

-2. Internal evidences reveal that the New Testament was recognised as inspired right from the time they were written.
+2. Internal evidence reveal that the New Testament was recognised as inspired right from the time they were written.
 Apostle Paul, for example, placed Luke’s writings on par with the Old Testament writings when he quoted Luke 10:7 and Deuteronomy 25:4 as “the Scripture says” in 1 Timothy 5:18) Apostle Peter also recognised Paul’s writings as “Scriptures” (2 Pet.
 3:15-16).

 These inspired writings were directed “to the church of God in Corinth” (1 Cor.
 1:2), to be “read in the church of the Laodiceans [Colosse]” (Col. 4:16) and “read unto all the holy brethren” (1 Thess.
 5:27).
 Jesus told John “Write on a scroll what you see and sent it to the seven churches” and this is “The revelation of Jesus Christ, which God gave him to show his servants” (Rev. 1:1, 11).

 A scholar reminds us that: “Letters were expensive to produce (on parchment or papyrus), and letters from apostles were rare blessings in a time when local charismatic leadership (1 Corinthians 14).
 The Colossian church was instructed to read the letter Paul wrote to Laodicea and vice versa (Colossians 4:16).
-Clearly such letters were deemed valuable and authority.”
-(The Portable Seminary, ed.
-David Horton, Bethany House, 2006, 46)
+Clearly such letters were deemed valuable and authority” (The Portable Seminary, ed.
+David Horton, Bethany House, 2006, 46).

 The teaching of an apostle of Christ – whether written or oral – was regarded as authoritative and a fundamental criterion of genuineness.
-The fact that the Scriptures were written TO the churches shows they weren’t “made” by the church and the idea that generations of Christians lived and died without knowing what was Scripture until the Catholic church came on the scene is a hallowed myth.
+The fact that the Scriptures were written to the churches shows they weren’t “made” by the church and the idea that generations of Christians lived and died without knowing what was Scripture until the Catholic church came on the scene is a hallowed myth.

 3. Early church writings indicate that the NT books had been widely known and accepted among Christians from the first century.
 Clement (c.
 95 AD) makes references to at least 8 NT books.
 He wrote to the Corinthian church: “Take up the epistle of the blessed Paul the Apostle.
 What did he first write to you at the beginning of his preaching?
 With true inspiration he charged you.”
 He then refers to the matters in 1 Corinthians 1 (1 Clement 47:1-3).
 Justin Martyr (100-180) in his Dialogue with Trypho used the expression “it is written” when quoting from the book of Matthew (XLIX).
 He quoted from the 4 Gospels, epistles and Revelations.